jorshi/sample_analysis/README.md

 https://github.com/jorshi/sample_analysis/blob/master/sample_analysis/analysis/management/commands/classifier_manu.py
 https://github.com/jorshi/sample_analysis/blob/master/sample_analysis/analysis/management/commands/classifier_manu_window.py

+### Plotting
+`python manage.py plot_samples reduction_method sample_type window_length window_start`

+This will use matplotlib to plot the samples used in the drum machine classification task.

 ## Exporting Data

 There are a number of scripts in `./sample_analysis/db_utils/export_commands` for exporting DB contents to a .csv file.
 They are currently hard-coded with the output file, so that will need to be editted for a new user.